All our 3-Generation Testamentary Trust Wills contain Special Disability Trusts

 SDTs are taxed like other Australian trusts, such as family trusts.

 But what if you do not distribute all the income to the disabled person?
 What if you retain some of the income in the SDT?
 Unexpended income is taxed at the disabled person’s marginal tax rate.
-For trusts this is uncommon.
-It is beneficial to the disabled person.
+For trusts, this is uncommon, but it is beneficial to the disabled person.

 In the SDT you do not have to pay out the income.
 Instead, you can retain the income in the Special Disability Trust.

-But if that is your only benefit for the SDT, is it worth the effort?
+But if that is your only benefit from the SDT, is it worth the effort?
 Remember, the retained income is still taxable.
-The disabled person still puts the retained income onto their tax return.
+The disabled person still has to include it in their tax return.
 It is not ‘free’ money.

 Setting up a Special Disability Trust in your Will